lsvhome/TSLint.MSBuild/README.md

 * **TSLintRulesDirectory** - Comma-separated list of directories for user-created rules.
 Defaults to none.
 * **TSLintRunnerScript** - The .js file to take in `TSLintFileListFile`.
 Defaults to the `tools\runner.js` in the package.

+### TSLint version

+The highest available TSLint version in your NuGet packages directory will be used.

 ## Development